sarahholden/Proper/README.md

 # GA Credentials - Codebase Authoring

 You've been commissioned to create a codebase for GA Credentials.
-This task is broken into two deliverables, with the ultimate goal a fully-realized, static website.
+This task is broken into two deliverables, with the ultimate goal a fully-realized website.

 - **Deliverable 1.** Brainstorm / Proposal.
 - **Deliverable 2.** Codebase Creation.